Payment Terms & Collection Practices 2026

 Industry Payment Term Variations

-Healthcare: Insurance-based revenue follows payer timelines (30-90 days).
+Insurance-based revenue follows payer timelines (30-90 days) A fractional CFO can help you navigate CFO services in this area.
 Patient responsibility portions often require immediate or short-term payment.

 Payment Terms Statistics